This article is for people that think they might need a bike, or a better bike, or just a different bike, whether you’re new to cycling or not.

 - If you plan to cycle the Billy Trail (and who wouldn’t), it’s rough, so a hybrid with wider tyres might be better.

 - Size – you need to be able to adjust the seat position so:

 - Your legs are nearly straight at the bottom of the pedal rotation

 - You are able to touch the ground with both feet so you can stop safely

 - Gears – they help a lot to get you going and to keep going once you’ve started, avoid single speed bikes unless you know what you’re doing

-- Mudguards – you’ll want to be protected from the elements while you get around
+- Mudguards – good to be protected from the elements while you get around

 If you’re buying second hand, make sure:

 - The brakes work effectively (if the brake pads are worn, make sure you can replace them)